makapuf/bitbox-0xFF/REFERENCE.md

 side | 100 | player can control X and Y (no gravity for player), always faces the same direction.
 No jumping/running.
-Autoscroll is given by AltMaxSpeed_X. modern | 249 | can double/wall jump, stomp vertically on enemies (like hitting them) runstomp | | can charge by keeping B pressed while not moving then when ready runs, can stomp enemies forward by running (like hitting them) runner | | always goes right at average speed, can jump, sometimes fire (combine with side as no gravity + ladders everywhere ? ) aim | | can go left+right, aims by 45 degrees increments hit |  | left/right ; B: run ; Y : hits enemies (horizontally or stomping) : 2 more sprites frame for hitting H/V beatemup | | can jump on ladders, falls back where we are (default)
+Autoscroll is given by AltMaxSpeed_X. modern | 249 | can double/wall jump, stomp vertically on enemies (like hitting them) runstomp | | can charge by keeping B pressed while not moving then when ready runs, can stomp enemies forward by running (like hitting them) runner | | always goes right at average speed, can jump, sometimes fire (combine with side as no gravity + ladders everywhere ? ) - jump types as altspeedX, 0=none, 1=1, 15=inf aim | | can go left+right, aims by 45 degrees increments hit |  | left/right ; B: run ; Y : hits enemies (horizontally or stomping) : 2 more sprites frame for hitting H/V beatemup | | can jump on ladders, falls back where we are (default)